TheresiaOng/ip/README.md

 4. Type your commands and press Enter to execute them
 5. Type `bye` to exit the application

-## ❓Need Help?
+## Need Help❓

 If you encounter any issues or have questions about using Katsu, here are some tips:
 - Double-check your command format using the examples above
 - Make sure date formats follow the pattern `yyyy-MM-dd HH:mm`
 - Task numbers should correspond to the numbers shown in your task list

 You can also refer back to this guide anytime for command references.
 Happy task managing! ˗ˏˋ𓅭ˎˊ